How to use backup schedule#

 How to do it?#

-In Bacularis creating schedule can be done in two places:
+In Bacularis, schedules can be created in two places:

-In this section of the documentation we describe the first method of configuring Schedule on the Bacula Director configuration page.
-This is more universal method that can be used to all types of jobs (not only for backups).
+This section of the documentation focuses on the first method: configuring a Schedule from the Bacula Director configuration page.
+This method is more universal and can be applied to all types of jobs (not just backup jobs).

-Please go to the Director page in the main menu.
-On the Configure director tab you can find the Schedule sub-tab and there is the Add Schedule button.
-Please click it.
+To begin, navigate to the Director page from the main menu.
+Under the Configure director tab, open the Schedule sub-tab and click the Add Schedule button.

-First you need to type the Schedule name and optional description.
+• Enter the Schedule name and an optional description.

 ../_images/bacularis_create_schedule_add_new_schedule_window.png